 - You will be required to attend an interview with two members of the curriculum team.

 - You will participate in induction activities to assess your standard of academic writing in English.

 - You will complete basic and key skills builder (BKSB) assessments to establish your level of maths, English and ICT skills (applicable where no formal qualifications in computing and/or IT related subjects and/or work experience in a computing or IT related job role can be evidenced).

 - If you do not hold the required qualifications in maths and English, you must commit to studying GCSE maths and English alongside the programme (or a minimum 5.5 IELTS in each band for international applicants).

 Part-time entry criteria:

-In addition to a student being required to satisfy the standard or non-standard entry requirements of the course, part-time students must be employed in a relevant computing related post which provides them with the opportunity to develop and complete the requirements of the following:
+In addition to being required to satisfy the standard or non-standard entry requirements of the course, as a part-time student, you must be employed in a relevant computing related post which provides you with the opportunity to develop and complete the requirements of the following:

 - Personal Professional Development 1